Briefing Room

 A shared home for conversations

-People reach out across email, text, and social platforms, often using whichever fells easiest to them.
+People reach out across email, text, and social platforms, often using whichever feels easiest to them.

 When conversations are spread across many places, it becomes easier for messages to be delayed or overlooked — even with good intentions